May 26th, 2016

-This post is part of an ongoing series featuring items from the newly acquired Julio Mario Santo Domingo Collection.
+This post is part of an ongoing series featuring items recently cataloged from the Julio Mario Santo Domingo Collection.

 Thanks to Alison Harris, Santo Domingo Project Manager, for contributing this post.